clarkwiththew/clarkwiththew/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
+- Welcome to my github!

-- 🔭 I’m currently working at UofT
+- 🔭 I’m currently a student at UofT
-- 🌱 I’m currently learning CS
+- 🌱 I’m currently learning about different topics in Software Engineering